selfawarestudio/peakflow/README.md

 ## Introduction

-Peakflow is a powerful Alpine.js plugin that simplifies common workflows for crafting rich, animated experiences on the web.
+Peakflow is an experimental Alpine.js plugin that simplifies common workflows for crafting rich, animated experiences on the web.

 ## Installation